MarceloJT/Developing_Data_Products/Overview.md

 * define the packging line to be studied;
 * define the operation shift of interest.
 As the input data changes, the graphs and parameters automatically change too.
+* x axis range can be changed as well.
 <BR>

 ## Results